 |Meta Aramid e.g. Nomex®||371 / 700||204 / 400||Good|

 |Para Aramid e.g. Kevlar®||427 / 800||204 / 400||Good|

 |Polyester||177 / 350||121 / 250||Excellent|

 Nowadays, bullet-proof vest manufacturers use Kevlar®.
-This allows for lighter-weight, more wearable body armour.
-There are other materials available for soft-body armour that are cheaper than Kevlar®, but which require a trade-off in weight, comfort and/or bulk.
+This allows for lighter-weight, more wearable body armor.
+There are other materials available for soft-body armor that are cheaper than Kevlar®, but which require a trade-off in weight, comfort and/or bulk.

 To understand how Kevlar® works, imagine several wooden sticks.
 You can break them one at a time with your fist.
 However, if these sticks are bundled, none can be broken.
 When Kevlar® is woven into cloth and layered; a bullet encounters many threads at once.
 The denser the weave (the more threads per unit area), the more bullet resistant it is.